-Your baby should stay on vitamins, folic acid and iron until he/she is around one year old and is fully weaned with a well-balanced diet.
+Your baby should stay on vitamins, folic acid and iron until he/she is around one year old and is fully weaned with a well-balanced diet, or as advised by your nurse, doctor or pharmacist.
 They may then take a multivitamin preparation you can buy.